emlos/worldgame/docs/physical-encounter-system-reference.md

 Open `tests/combat_inspector.html` through the development web server for the browser combat lab.
 It can:

 - choose any registered objective with a `laboratoryConfig`;
-- choose an authored encounter scene and temporary-actor profile/identity;
+- choose any authored encounter scene, including templates backed by a persistent NPC;
+- replace a temporary opponent's profile/identity while preserving persistent NPC identity and personality;
 - set deterministic seed;
+- tune the encounter's stress multiplier;
-- tune player Strength, Endurance, Resolve, Fitness, and Combat from 0 to 500;
+- tune player Strength, Endurance, Resolve, Fitness, and Combat from 0 to the live `COMBAT_SKILL_MAX_POINTS` value;
 - tune attacker Strength, Endurance, Resolve, and Fitness;
 - play the real rendered choice flow;
 - inspect canonical state, bodies, capacities, readiness, action blockers, hidden rolls, AI score breakdowns, and invariant checks.